TaylorJadin/virtualbox-byod-lab-deployment/README.md

 ## What's all this?

 ### Windows_Install.bat
 A crusty old batch file that installs chocolatey then uses chocolatey to install VBox and its dependencies.
 Then it imports the OVA file.
-I use a a batch file because I can force it to ask for admin privileges.
+I use a a batch file because the needs are for this are pretty basic.
 At some point I should use something like Autohotkey to give it a gui.

 ### macOS_Install.applescript
 Applescript that I build to a .app file that students run to install Vbox and import the OVA file.
 This one does not depend on a package manager like chocolatey, it actaully downloads the install dmg and install Vbox all on its own.
-Eventually I would like to write the windows installer to work this way.
+Eventually I would like to write the windows installer to work more like this.

 ### prepFlashDrive.command
-Just a two-liner bash script that renames a flash drive and copies the files over.
+Just a quick bash script that renames a flash drive and copies the files over.
 I use this to quickly update our [sneakernet](https://en.wikipedia.org/wiki/Sneakernet) that we use to give Vbox and our image to students.

 ## Checklist of steps to perform updates
+This my personal check list of steps to update the actual VM before I load up the flash drives

 ### Updates
 - [x] windows update